cisco/mindmeld/source/userguide/dm.rst

 - ``form`` is a dictionary containing the following entries:

   - ``entities`` (list, required): List of ``FormEntity`` objects with each defined for one entity slot to be filled.
+The order of entities provided in this list is important as the slots will be prompted in that order.
+So the order should follow the flow of the dialogue intended for slot filling.
   - ``max_retries`` (int, optional, default 1): maximum number of retries allowed per entity or slot if user response is invalid.
   - ``exit_msg`` (str, optional): If slot filling is exited abruptly without completion, define custom message to display.
-  - ``exit_intent`` (list, optional): If slot filling is exited abruptly without completion, the developer can define which particular intents (format ``['domain.intent', 'domain.intent'``) should the following query be redirected to.
-Default: None.
-  - ``exit_hints`` (list, optional): List of exit hints for the slot filling flow.
+  - ``exit_keys`` (list, optional): List of exit hints for the slot filling flow.
 If these words or phrases are said by the user, the slot filling logic exits.
 Default: ['cancel', 'restart', 'exit', 'reset'].

 .. |br| raw:: html